mosfetti/vue3-pinia-clean/README.md

 # vue3-pinia-clean
 A bash script to help you getting started with Vite.js + Vue3.js + Pinia.

+## !!!
+DANGER !!!
+DO NOT RUN THIS ON AN EXISTING PROJECT.
+THIS IS MEANT TO BE USED ON A NEW PROJECT.
+THE SCRIPT WILL OVERWRITE main.js, App.vue.
+I'm not responsible if you're overwriting your existing project.

 ## To make it easier I suggest you to put the script into your bashrc

 ### Add the script to the bashrc file: